kiavashp/kiavashp.github.io/docs/_words/morning-after.md

 date: 2019-12-06
 ---

-I lay here in the windows glare
+Laying in the windows glare
 I gasp to breathe the morning air

 I wait for you, silence pursues